sketch-hq/SketchAPI/docs/pages/plugins-notarize-plugins.md

 - [Apple Developer Account](https://developer.apple.com) with two-factor authentication (2FA) enabled.
 - An [app-specific password](https://support.apple.com/en-us/HT204397) for your plugin.
-- If your plugin includes a native framework, make sure your signing settings are set up correctly in Xcode ([see below](#appendix-xcode-signing-settings)).
+- If your plugin includes a native framework, make sure you're using the right signing settings in Xcode ([see below](#appendix-xcode-signing-settings)).

 ## Notarization Methods

-There are two methods available for notarizing your plugin: you can use [`skpm`](https://github.com/skpm/skpm) to automatically manage notarization, or you can do it manually using the command line.
+You can use two methods to notarize your plugin: automatically using [`skpm`](https://github.com/skpm/skpm), or  manually using the command line.

 ### Notarization using `skpm`